What is Slack and how does it work?

 Fun fact: Slack is an acronym for Searchable Log of All Communication and Knowledge.

-With Slack, the conversation history of your entire organisation is at your fingertips.
-So instead of figuring out who to ask for information every time you need it, you can simply search for a phrase related to a previous conversation and instantly retrieve the details that you need – saving everyone valuable time and effort.
+With Slack, the conversation history of your entire organization is at your fingertips.
+So instead of figuring out who to ask for information every time you need it, you can simply search for a phrase related to a previous conversation and instantly retrieve the details you need—saving everyone valuable time and effort.

 Canvas offers another way to share knowledge in Slack.
-A canvas is a place within Slack where a team can create, organise and share essential business resources.
-It can contain anything, including text, files, apps, rich media and unfurl links to preview systems of record – such as Salesforce Customer 360 – bringing relevant insights to the fore without switching apps.
+A canvas is a place within Slack where a team can create, organize and share essential business resources.
+It can contain anything, including text, files, apps, rich media, and unfurl links to preview systems of record—such as Salesforce Customer 360—bringing relevant insights to the fore without switching apps.

 Your tools

 The Slack App Directory offers over 2,600 popular third-party tools that can be quickly added to any Slack user’s environment.
-Teams can interact with apps directly in Slack through channels, messages and commands – moving work forwards without having to leave their workspace.
-Centralising the notifications, alerts and actions that you take to get work done provides an immediate productivity boost in Slack.
+Teams can interact with apps directly in Slack through channels, messages and commands—moving work forward without having to leave their workspace.
+Centralizing the notifications, alerts, and actions you take to get work done provides an immediate productivity boost in Slack.

 Activate company knowledge with automation and generative AI